next-wave-partners/vc2-essentials/README.md

 Created by [Next Wave Partners](https://nextwave.partners).
 Based on the book by John Cowan.

-EPAC framework by James Thomason.
-Financial engines by James Thomason, licensed under BSD terms (see [`engines/LICENSE`](engines/LICENSE)).

 ## License

-The methodology documentation and prompts are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
-The Python financial engines are licensed under BSD terms.
-See individual LICENSE files for details.
+Prompts and methodology are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).